Nakshatra-vinoth/train-ticket-lnn-benchmark/README.md

 - Chronological train/val/test split (70/15/15) with a 50-window purge zone at each boundary to prevent leakage
 - Log-space target scaling (log1p + standardize) for XGBoost, LSTM, GRU, and LTC; see §5/§7 for the CfC caveat
 - Metrics: MAE, RMSE, MAPE, R², Pearson r — all reported in real milliseconds after inverse-transforming predictions

----

-## Citation

-If you use this benchmark, please cite:

-> N. Vinoth, "Evaluating Liquid Neural Networks for Latency Prediction in Microservice Architectures," Internship Report, Indian Institute of Information Technology Kottayam, 2026.